 Sure, there’ll be laughter and enjoyment, good times and togetherness, but all this excitement can bring with it some uncomfortable feelings like apprehension, nervousness, and even uncertainty.

-Not to mention all the stress that comes from all the extra chores that come with the holidays, like gift shopping in healthy choices, holistic healthcrowded malls, and planning cooking and cleaning in preparation for parties, dinners and relatives coming into town.
+Not to mention all the stress that comes from all the extra chores that come with the holidays, like gift shopping in crowded malls, and planning cooking and cleaning in preparation for parties, dinners and relatives coming into town.

 It’s at times like these when it’s more tempting than ever to turn to food as a source of comfort.
 It’s so easy when food is all around you and everywhere you look.
 It’s hard not to pick at the left overs or take a second piece of pie.